saimaar/react-todo-mock-cc/README.md

 * Notice the Complete and Incomplete Components are a bit redundant.
 Is there anyway to reuse just one component for both of them?

+### Unnecessary Bonus but Good Practice Bonus

+* Let's say we wanted to sort out all the todos but longest title.
+Generate a button that handles that event.
+If the button is clicked again, the todos should be listed in their original order in the database.
+It is entirely up to you where to place the methods and buttons.

+Here is how the button should look like (just for style):

+(This button should appear if it's not sorted)
+<button className="ui button green">Sort by Title Length</button>

+(This button should appear if it's sorted)
+<button className="ui button purple">Sort Title Normally</button>